slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 *Note that different values can be used here, but we recommend using these for this guide.*
 1. Click "Create".

-If you would like to learn more about networks in Chameleon, more documentation can be found [here](https://chameleoncloud.readthedocs.io/en/latest/technical/networks.html).
+If you would like to learn more about networks in Chameleon, more information can be found in the [Chameleon documentation](https://chameleoncloud.readthedocs.io/en/latest/technical/networks.html).

 <!-- 192.168.1.0 - network -->
 <!-- 192.168.1.1 - default gateway -->